Mineralogy Certification Course

 cleavage | perfect on [001] and [010], intersecting at 90o |

 The plagioclase series is a solid solution between albite and anorthite and consists of six members: albite, oligoclase, andesine, labradorite, bytownite, and anorthite.
-It is only possible to differentiate between them with chemical analysis.
-We describe the first and the last members of the plagioclase series, as the differences are the most contrasting in albite and anorthite.
+Differentiating these members requires a chemical analysis.
+Below, we will describe the first and the last members of the plagioclase series, as the differences between albite and anorthite are most notable.
 Albite crystals are commonly tabular, while anorthite crystals are short and lamellar.
-Also, anorthite has a higher density than albite and less distinct cleavage.
+Anorthite also has a higher density and less distinct cleavage than albite.

 Albite